one-adam-nolan/dev-journal/README.md

 It started with tracking my work in markdown files a few years back.
 I'd create a new markdown file and start typing away each day.
 The formatting could have been more consistent, timestamps were only sometimes there, or  I would get too lazy to type it out.

-After a while, I made a few `python` scripts to spice things up.
+After a while, I made a few Python scripts to spice things up.
 But I wrote those with relative paths, meaning I had to execute them in a specific directory.
 Also, my "source code" was in the journal directory itself.

 While attempting to add a Vim script to execute the Python scripts from any terminal session anywhere, I realized I needed to create a CLI application to solve this problem.